 For those who covet a diverse collection

-What you get: One LP and one 7in single a month.
+What you get: One LP and one single/EP a month.

 Previous guests have included snooker legend and DJ Steve Davis and comedian Josie Long as well as various DJs and label managers, and genres covered have been as varied as post-dubstep and Spanish garage rock.